dad98253/maxmindtest/README.md

 # maxmindtest
 A program to load maxmind csv files and verify them against the MaxMind GeoIP binary database.

-The program also has the ability to filter the files based on country code and produce iptables or ufw output appropriate for GeoIP filtering at a linux firewall.
-It also has an (untest) output format for BSD pf tables.
+The program also has the ability to filter the files based on country code and produce iptables, ipset, or ufw output appropriate for GeoIP filtering at a linux firewall.
+It also has an (untested) output format for BSD pf tables.

 The filter is conservative, in that it will block all IP addresses associated with the specified